a327ex/www/content/posts/super_people_test_session.md

 At the end of this video the author mentions that the BR version of Battlerite failed because it was paid, or because they broke their promises to the existing fanbase.
 This is the same as people saying that Artifact failed because of the payment model.
 It's perhaps the most visible part of the failure, but it's not the actual reason.

 Many games have been released with worse payment models or broken promises, but they still managed to succeed.
-If the actual game is good, *it will succeed*, regardless of whatever is happening around it.
+If the game is actually good, *it will succeed*, regardless of whatever is happening around it.
 So all of these games failed because they weren't good enough, and the way in which they weren't good enough is that they simply didn't cater to new players as much as they should.

-The more tasteful way of catering to new players is with randomness, because it's something that skilled players can still work around without it feeling too unfair, and in this case with SP the TTK change perfectly achieves this, as it increases the chances that more skilled players will be caught offguard by their lesser peers.
+The more tasteful way of catering to new players is with randomness, because it's something that skilled players can still work around without it feeling too unfair, and in this case with SP the TTK change perfectly achieves this, as it increases the chances that more skilled players will be caught offguard by their lesser peers and thus keeps newer players playing for longer than they otherwise would.

+---

+And now for other changes.
 In my previous post I also mentioned that the removal of crafting should be offset by the addition of conscientiousness-oriented mechanics outside the game, namely letting players choose their classes instead of it being random, and making the armory more powerful and less random.
-If I had to focus on only one of them I'd definitely focus on classes not being random, as this is easily the one that will mess up new players the most, but I already made the argument for this in that post so I won't repeat it here.
+If I had to focus on one of them I'd definitely focus on classes not being random, as this is easily the one that will mess up new players the most, but I already made the argument for this in that post so I won't repeat it here.

-Finally, to end this post, some small adjustments I'd do regarding drop rates.
+Finally, some small adjustments I'd do regarding drop rates.
 While crafting grind was removed, capsule grind wasn't.
 Finding capsules is still too grindy/hard and should be easier, especially on earlier levels.

 Along with this, due to the removal of Lv.1 gear from drops, now it's a lot easier to go without finding armor/helmet for long periods of time.
 One match I spent like 10 minutes looting without finding neither armor nor helmet and only was able to get them after I killed someone.
 One easy way to solve this is to increase the drop rate for Lv.2 gear/helmet, but another more permanent way that also fixes the capsule issue is to enforce drops for certain items